TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 19/Revelation 19.9.md

 ---

-And he saith unto me, Write, Blessed are they that are bidden to the marriage supper of the Lamb.
-And he saith unto me, These are true words of God.
+He said to me, "Write, 'Blessed are those who are invited to the marriage supper of the Lamb.'"
+He said to me, "These are true words of God."